 To report a stormwater quality issue, contact the Engineering Department.

 Erosion/Sediment Control & Stormwater Pollution Prevention Plans (SWPPP)

 One element of the MS4 Program is to manage the pollutants associated with Construction & Post Construction Site Stormwater Runoff.
-Land disturbing activities in the City of Mishawaka shall adhere to the requirements of the City’s Erosion Control Ordinance and IDEM’s Construction Stormwater General Permit (CSGP), including the approval of an Erosion and Sediment Control Plan, or commonly referred to as a Stormwater Pollution Prevention Plan (SWPPP).
-To initiate the review of a SWPPP, please submit a complete plan to the Planning Department in duplicate along with an Erosion Control Application.
+Land disturbing activities in the City of Mishawaka shall adhere to the requirements of the City’s Erosion Control Ordinance and IDEM’s Construction Stormwater General Permit (CSGP), including the approval of an Erosion and Sediment Control Plan, now referred as a Stormwater Pollution Prevention Plan (SWPPP).
+To initiate the review of a SWPPP, please submit a complete plan in duplicate to the Planning Department along with an Erosion Control Application.

 When preparing a SWPPP, please reference and use the IDEM SWPPP Development Guidance Document.
 Other helpful IDEM stormwater permitting links include Construction Plan Submittal and Review, Construction / Land Disturbance Permitting and Step by Step Process for Compliance with the CSGP.